 Has nothing to do with this.

-In the blue coooorner (Bobbeh & boy tropes):And, in the red coooorner (Giant King Crab tropes):
+In the blue coooorner (Bobbeh & boy tropes):

-- Chainsaw Good: his final special (after which he loops back to the first one if still not dead) uses two rows of chainsaw teeth with occasional conveniently placed gaps.
+- Chainsaw Good: His final special (after which he loops back to the first one if still not dead) uses two rows of chainsaw teeth with occasional conveniently placed gaps.

-- Crosshair Aware (his eye beam)
+- Crosshair Aware: His eye beam

-- Faceless Eye (his eye transformation)
+- Faceless Eye: His eye transformation.

 - Flunky Boss: the Crab has random electric eels coming to shock you occasionally.
 He also doubles as a Mook Maker himself since a few of his specials summon diverse mooks, and the only attack he will use multiple times in the battle is the summoning of an small walking robot with a separate healthbar which tries to shoot you with plasma bolts.

 - Hammerspace: even worse than Bobbeh and his boy in that sense.
 Is there anything he doesn't have stored within his body?

-- Humongous Mecha (the AT-AT he summons at the start)
+- Humongous Mecha: The AT-AT he summons at the start.

-- Instant Bandages (when he dies)
+- Instant Bandages: When he dies.

-- Kaizo Trap: when you kill the Crab, you are immobilized for his ending cutscene, but you do NOT receive invulnerability.
+- Kaizo Trap: When you kill the Crab, you are immobilized for his ending cutscene, but you do NOT receive invulnerability.
 Thus, if you kill the Crab but leave one of his walker robot minions alone, you will keep standing in one spot as the Crab begins his monologue and the walker stands right underneath you, blasting you with plasma beams and eventually killing you.
 This fact has been discovered empirically.
 You can die during the ending cutscene.
 I Wanna Be the Guy much?

 - Luck-Based Mission: Some of his attacks can become this coupled with the random electic eel appearing.
 Standing in a spot waiting for his electric herse or the coral attack to end?
 Electric eel comes, no space to dodge, you're dead.
 Spinning around for your life during the Pearl move?
 Electric eel comes, no possibility to dodge, you're dead.
 Trapped between the chainsaw blades?
 Electric eel comes, no space to dodge, you're dead.

-- Musical Assassin: his second special
+- Musical Assassin: His second special.

-- Nothing but Skulls: adorn his crown.
+- Nothing but Skulls: Adorn his crown.

-- Pull a Rabbit out of My Hat (one of the ways he summons mooks)
+- Pull a Rabbit out of My Hat: One of the ways he summons mooks.